-6.1 Cleaning and Painting
+4.1.1 Cleaning and Painting

 Painted and plated surfaces can be wiped down with a soft, damp cloth.
-If the paint is scratched or damaged, it is possible to repaint the heater with a heat-resistant paint.
+If the paint is scratched or damaged, it is possible to repaint the heater with a heat-resistant paint (see " Exploded diagram and parts list " in the Wood Stove Installation and Operation Manual).
 Do not clean or paint the appliance when it is hot.
 Before painting, the surface should be sanded lightly with sandpaper and then wiped off to remove dust.
 Apply two thin layers of paint.

-6.2 Refractory Materials and Baffle
+4.2 Refractory Materials and Baffle